-

 If you claim help with a health cost and you are unable prove that you are entitled, your claim will be checked.
 You may have to pay a penalty charge if it is found that you were not entitled to help.

 The penalty charge will be five times the charge that you should have paid, up to a maximum of £100.
 If you fail to pay the penalty charge, the NHS can take action to recover the debt in court.
-The penalty charge will be increased by fifty per cent if you do not pay within 28 days of the date that the penalty notice is sent.
+The penalty charge will be increased if you do not pay within 28 days of the date that the penalty notice is sent.

 Maternity exemption certificate

 Apply on form FW8 which you can get from doctors, midwives and health visitors.
 You must fill in parts 1 and 2 of the form and then ask your doctor, midwife or health visitor to confirm that the information you have given is correct.
-They then send the form off to the NHS and you should receive the certificate within 21 days.
+If they make an online application, you can get your certificate by email as soon as they have completed the application.
+Otherwise, you'll get a paper certificate in the post within 10 working days after your application is received by NHS.

 NHS Low Income Scheme